Southridge Mall (Iowa): History

 The occupancy rate at Southridge declined in the 2000s, as competition from Jordan Creek Town Center and other shopping areas such as Merle Hay Mall affected the mall's business.
 Renovation work in late 2006 and 2007 resulted in a new children's play area in the food court, Wi-Fi access, new seating areas, and remodeled restrooms.
 Steve & Barry's opened a new 31000 sqft store near JCPenney on October 24, 2007, but that store closed at the end of 2008 as the chain liquidated its remaining stores.
 By December 2009, 40 out of 91 inline store spaces were reported as vacant.
 Some of the empty storefronts at Southridge had been filled with tenants that are not usually associated with malls, such as churches, offices and an animal shelter.
 In 2009, U.S. News & World Report named Southridge as one of 84 "endangered malls" due to its low sales per square foot and vacancy rate.

 On May 3, 2016, Sears announced that they would be closing in August 2016.

 On April 18, 2018, Younkers announced that they would close its location, as the parent, Bon-Ton Stores, was going out of business.
 The store closed on August 29, 2018.

-This left Target as the only remaining anchor.
+In 2020, a Kansas-based health club known as Genesis Health Clubs proposed to convert the site of the former Sears store at Southridge Mall into an athletic club and multisports facility with a focus on basketball.
+The estimated $13.5 million project would include space for gym weights, cardio equipment and basketball courts.
+The facility was eventually renovated and converted into the health club which opened on September 17, 2024.
+After the facility opened, a future expansion added space for soccer, athletic training and a swimming pool.
+The facility is 105,000 square feet (9754.8 m^{2)}.

+In the 2020s, NativeBid Auction Services leased the former Younkers building with the plan to open an auction house.
+NativeBid Auctions eventually opened inside the former Younkers building sometime after the mall owners Travis Mansfield purchased the building in 2021.
+NativeBid Auction Services—which actually purchased the enclosed mall properties and is run by the mall owners Travis Mansfield—specializes in liquidated items, customer returns, and overstock merchandise from major retailers.

+In late 2022, development began on an 90-unit affordable housing in the form of apartments on the west side of the mall grounds.
+This was developed as part of a $13.7 million affordable housing project.
+The apartments were to be 3 stories situated on 4.4 acres of land that used to be the Montgomery Wards department store.
+Construction broke ground in 2023, and the apartments were completed by 2025.